jquery/infrastructure-puppet/doc/backup.md

 $ jq-tarsnap-keygen FULL-HOSTNAME.ops.jquery.net
 ```

-To delete a host, login to the host in question and run:
+To delete a host, follow the decom host procedure in [puppet.md].
+Alternatively, login to the host
+in question and run:

 ```shell-session
 $ tarsnap --nuke
 ```

+[puppet.md]: ./puppet.md

 This will ask for confirmation and then automatically enumerate each backup (`sudo tarsnap --list-archives`) and delete it (`sudo tarsnap -d -f <entry>`).